Punk Panther Ultra Marathon Yorkshire UK

-Punk Panther Race Series
+Punk Panther Races

-A Bridge Too Far Ultra (Saturday 13th May 2017)
+A Bridge Too Far Ultra (Saturday 12th June 2021) – RACE COMPLETE

-The High Life Ultra (Saturday 7th October 2017)
+The High Life Ultra (Saturday 3th July 2021)

-Short Circuit Ultra (Saturday 4th November 2017)
+Short Circuit Ultra (Saturday 13th November 2021)

 Punk Panther Ultra Marathons were created by Ryk Downes, who in his teenage years was a top Orienteer before a running hiatus of over 20 years.
 This break from running ended when he ran the 2003 London Marathon as the Punk Panther.
 Since then Ryk has completed many Marathons, Ultra Marathons and other long distance challenges.
 In January 2016 Ryk collapsed and ‘died’ from a hereditary heart condition.
 He was thankfully revived at the scene by passers-by by using a defibrillator and performing CPR.